yongac/yongac.github.io/_pages/contact.md

 ## Contact:

-If you're interested in collaborating or if you have any questions/comments you'd like to share, you can reach me by email at bora.yongacoglu (at) utoronto.ca
+If you're interested in collaborating or if you have any questions/comments you'd like to share, you can reach me by email at bora.yongacoglu (at) mila.quebec

 <br>